markproy/bird-classification-workshop/docs/lab2-train-model.md

 ### Create the job from the SageMaker console

 Here are the detailed steps to train the model by creating a job from the console.
+Note that you can also create training jobs using the SageMaker API, using the Python SDK from a SageMaker notebook, or even using the AWS CLI.

-First click on `Training Jobs` on the left panel of the SageMaker console.
+To create a job using the console, first click on `Training Jobs` on the left panel of the [SageMaker console](https://console.aws.amazon.com/sagemaker/home?region=us-east-1).
 Then click on `Create Training Job`.
 From there, you need to fill in the details of the job:

 * Pick a name for the job.
 For example `birds`.
 * Leave the IAM role as the default (something like `AmazonSageMaker-ExecutionRole-20180926T21970`).